Flow0823/hugo.github.io/content/authors/yongjinzhang/_index.md

     icon_pack: fas
     link: "mailto:15198204013@163.com"

-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
-#   icon_pack: ai
-#   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.